Anthony Costa [Writer/Director]

 Fortunately, I was able to create that script (see readers’ comments to the upper right,

 under “THE SCRIPT”).
-Additionally, filming has gone spectacularly well, and it’s already
+Additionally, filming has gone spectacularly well, and we have

 (Please click below to listen to a recent radio interview Anthony did in Philadelphia

-with the late, great Beryl Wolk about raising awareness regarding child-tracking.)
+with the late, great Beryl Wolk about raising awareness regarding child-trafficking.)

 If you’re wondering,”Can we really do such a high quality, realistic movie, inspired by